Object to municipal taxes and/or assessed value

 Do you disagree with the WOZ value of your home or commercial property?

 We recommend that you first carefully consider why the WOZ value may be higher than you expected.
-See below the reasons why the WOZ value may be higher.
-We assume the situation as it was on January 1 of last year.
+See below for reasons why the WOZ value may be higher.
+We base our calculations on the situation as it was on January 1 of last year.

 Why is the WOZ value higher than expected?